MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api.md

 * Windows App SDK (C/C++): [MddTryCreatePackageDependency](/windows/windows-app-sdk/api/win32/msixdynamicdependency/nf-msixdynamicdependency-mddtrycreatepackagedependency)
 * Windows App SDK (WinRT): [PackageDependency.Create](/windows/windows-app-sdk/api/winrt/microsoft.windows.applicationmodel.dynamicdependency.packagedependency.create)

-The criteria you specify includes the package family name, minimum version, and architectures, but you can't indicate a specific MSIX package.
+The criteria you specify include the package family name, minimum version, and architectures; but you can't indicate a specific MSIX package.
 When you add a run-time reference to the MSIX package, the API chooses the highest version that satisfies the specified criteria.

 You must also specify a *lifetime artifact*, which can be the current process, a file, or a Windows Registry key that indicates to the system that the app is still available.
 If the specified artifact no longer exists, then the OS can assume that the dependency is no longer needed, and it can uninstall the MSIX package if no other apps have declared a dependency on it.
 That feature is useful for scenarios where an app neglects to remove the install-time pin when it is uninstalled.